In Australia about 45,000* tonnes of expanded polystyrene (EPS) is created and consumed each year.

 Polystyrene packaging can’t be recycled from your kerbside recycling bin, and when thrown in your garbage bin it ends up taking up precious space in landfill, and does not break down.

-But residents and small businesses help the environment by dropping off polystyrene for recycling at locations across Melbourne (please see below).
+But residents and small businesses can help the environment by dropping off polystyrene for recycling at locations across Melbourne (please see below).
 Once collected, your polystyrene will be recycled and re-manufactured into domestic building products.

 What is expanded polystyrene?